 Since one electron charge is equal to 1.6022E-20 abcoulombs, you can use this simple formula to convert:

 The electric charge in abcoulombs is equal to the electric charge in electron charge multiplied by 1.6022E-20.

 Electron charge and abcoulombs are both units used to measure electric charge.
 Keep reading to learn more about each unit of measure.

 Electron charge is equal to the charge of an electron, and is the inverse of elementary charge, which is the magnitude of the charge of a proton.
 It is equal to 1.602176634×10−19 coulombs, per the 2019 SI redefinition of the coulomb.

-Electron charge can be abbreviated as e, for example 1 electron charge can be written as 1 e.
+Electron charge can be abbreviated as e; for example, 1 electron charge can be written as 1 e.

 The abcoulomb is a centimeter-gram-second (CGS) electromagnetic unit of electric charge.
-A abcoulomb is sometimes also referred to as an EMU.
+An abcoulomb is sometimes also referred to as an EMU.
 Abcoulombs can be abbreviated as abC, and are also sometimes abbreviated as aC.
 For example, 1 abcoulomb can be written as 1 abC or 1 aC.

 |1 e||0.000000000000000000016022 abC|

 |10 e||0.00000000000000000016022 abC|